 (C) Be of sufficient size to be easily and effectively scanned or read by a digital device.

-(3) The poster shall include a space where an employer shall print the physical location of the printed material required to be provided by subsection (c) of this section.

-(4) An employer shall post the poster in a conspicuous place accessible to all employees in or about the premises of the employer.
+(3) An employer shall post the poster in a conspicuous place accessible to all employees in or about the premises of the employer.
 If there are one or more breakrooms or time clocks on the premises, an employer shall post the poster at each such location.

-(c)(1) In addition to the requirements in subsection (b), an employer shall print the information posted on the website maintained pursuant to subsection (a) of this section and compile it into a single source, such as a binder, that shall be made available to all employees by placing it in a location that is accessible to all employees.
+(c)(1) In addition to the requirements in subsection (b), an employer shall print copies of the information posted on the website maintained pursuant to subsection (a) of this section and compile it into a single source, such as a binder.
+A copy of the compiled information shall be placed at every location that a poster, as required by subsection (b) of this section, is posted.

 (2) An employer shall be responsible for ensuring at least monthly that the information required to be printed and made available pursuant to paragraph (1) of this subsection is up to date and identical to the information provided on the internet website maintained pursuant to subsection (a) of this section.